 - Different library versions in training vs. serving

-Domain-specific failure patterns
+Domain-specific failure patterns in production ML

-Computer Vision
+Computer Vision failures

-CV pipelines fail when input conditions change:
+CV pipelines fail when input conditions change in ways not represented in training:

 See Computer Vision in Applied AI for our approach to building robust CV systems.